 As the recipient of numerous honors and awards at NASA, including the Special Space Flight Achievement Award and the Certificate of Commendation and Space Act Award, Dr. Putcha was described as a “force of nature” and was driven by an insatiable curiosity and an uncompromising pursuit for excellence.
 In her own words, the guiding principle of her life was, “If you can dream it, you can achieve it.”
 It is fitting that her legacy will continue to help and guide future research and scientific innovators as they work to achieve their dreams.

 Gifts can be made to memorialize or honor a person or group of people in any college or unit.
 With new facilities like HBSB II, there are many naming opportunities for different rooms or entire buildings.
 You can contribute to the funds mentioned in this story, or create a new legacy that will benefit generations of students, faculty, and our global community.
-For more information, contact the Office of Development at (713)-743-4708 or firstname.lastname@example.org.
+For more information, contact Beth Borck at (713)-743-9927 or email@example.com.